netantz/mp41to51/README-old.md

 # !!!
 Important: Use at your own risk !!!

+This does not work for MP41 Refurbished mode running firmware: MP41.0081.B08

 Instructions for manually updating Mac Pro 4,1 firmware to Mac Pro 5,1 firmware.

 Tested on 2 units of MP4,1, single processor model with FW: MP41.0081.B07 running MacOS El Capitan 10.11